 We understand that being a student also involves other things than classes and exams.
 Meeting new people and having new experiences is also a part of it.

 The Erasmus Student Network and buddies at all our study programmes help new students to settle in.
-You can visit their facebook page if you want to See more
+Here you can visit their Facebook page.

 Geographically, University College South Denmark covers Southern Jutland and has more than 6,500 students and 700 members of staff.